coliform/doorlock/README.md

-# topsecret1
+# doorlock

-## Legality
+## Removed Proprietary Bits

 This is a project I had worked on throughout 2018.

-**I had been given permission to post this** by the company that owns the face recognition technology in the project, so long as all proprietary bits are removed.
+**I was given permission to post this** by the company that owns the face recognition technology in the project, so long as all proprietary bits are removed.
 For the sake of my privacy, I also replaced all mentions of the name of the company with variations of "RedactedCompanyName" and "rcn".
-All of code & assets in this repository is either from my work or from the Internet.
+All the code & assets in this repository are either from my own work or from the Internet.

 ## What is this?

 A door lock that's controlled by your phone, and unlocks once it sees the face of a registered user.
-The face recognition functionality was achieved using the company's face recognition API.
+The face recognition functionality was achieved using the company's face recognition API. + a license server

-None of this will compile or run properly without the library.
+None of this will compile or run properly without the library (except the license server).
 The purpose of this repo is merely to showcase something that I had worked on.

 ## Topology